developmeh/java-no-more-common-lib/README.md

 The service module:

-- Depends on the library module
+- Depends on the jackson module
 - Overrides the Jackson versions with newer versions
-- Uses the library's Spring configurations automatically
+- Uses the jackson module's Spring configurations automatically
 - Can add its own dependencies and configurations

 ## Dependency Override Mechanism

-When the service module includes both the library module and its own Jackson dependencies:
+When the service module includes both the jackson module and its own Jackson dependencies:

 1. Gradle resolves the dependency conflict by using the newest version
-2. The service's Jackson version (2.14.0) takes precedence over the library's version (2.13.4)
+2. The service's Jackson version (2.14.0) takes precedence over the jackson module's version (2.13.4)
-3. The library's Spring configurations still apply, but they use the service's Jackson version
+3. The jackson module's Spring configurations still apply, but they use the service's Jackson version

 ## Running the Application